hitarthjoshi1999/Yearly-Sales-Prediction-using-LSTM/README.md

 I have created a segment in which the loss is plotted w.r.t number of neuron in the model as we can see as the neurons are increasing the slope is gradually decreasing but there is noise the slope because of the random initial weights and overfitting of data in training because i didn't use early stopping for it and also the data is not big enough to clearly see significant change in the slope but we can see a trend in the loss with neuron

 One more thing i noticed was that the processing time per epoch also increased when number of neurons were too high

+You can also notice one thing that because of large number of neurons the machine could not extract necessary information from the data and couldn't train itself perfectly